robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 - Gerund: root + *-j* + final root vowel
 - Participle: root + *-h* + final root vowel + *-ŋ*

+With emotions and states of being, the gerund can often function as if it were not a verb, but refering to the state of mind/emotion itself.
+For example, 'to ask' has a gerund form that means 'curiosity', and 'to love' has a gerund form that means 'love', while both can also be translated effectively as 'asking' or 'loving'.

 ### Valence